CUDA Cubic B-Spline Interpolation (CI)

 Often you will have your original data in a different format than float, and for large data sets it costs some time (and memory) to cast everything to float.
 Therefore CI also provides a number of functions that copy and cast your data immediately to float on the GPU, which is faster and easier.
 In C++ you can use the following template function:

-template extern float* CastVolumeHostToDevice(const T* host, uint width, uint height, uint depth);
+template extern cudaPitchedPtr CastVolumeHostToDevice(const T* host, uint width, uint height, uint depth);

 The usage of the parameters is the same as for CopyVolumeHostToDevice, except that host can be of the type uchar, schar, ushort or short.
 Note that the sample values will be normalized, meaning that the maximum value (e.g. 255 for uchar) will be mapped to 1.0.

-The following function can be used to copy the continuous chunk of memory used by the pre-filter functions into a texture:
+The following function can be used to copy the output of the pre-filter functions into a texture:

-void CreateTextureFromVolume(texture* tex, cudaArray** texArray, const T* volume, cudaExtent extent, bool onDevice);
+void CreateTextureFromVolume(texture* tex, cudaArray** texArray, const cudaPitchedPtr volume, cudaExtent extent, bool onDevice);

 Example programs

 Some example programs are provided along with the CI code, to illustrate the usage of the various routines.
-In order to compile the example programs, you first need to make sure that the CUDA SDK examples can be compiled (on the Mac you might need to patch the build script first).
+In order to compile the example programs, you first need to make sure that the CUDA SDK examples can be compiled.
 Then it is simply a matter of opening the Visual Studio solution on Windows machines, or running make in the example folder on the Mac or Linux.

 Background

 More background information to the CI code is provided online.
 A comprehensive discussion of uniform B-spline interpolation and the pre-filter can be found in [1].
-The fast cubic B-spline interpolation is an adapted version of the method introduced by Sigg and Hadwiger [2].
-A description of the adapted algorithm, its merits and its drawbacks is given in [3,4].
+The GPU implementation is described in [2].
+The fast cubic B-spline interpolation is an adapted version of the method introduced by Sigg and Hadwiger [3].
+A description of the adapted algorithm, its merits and its drawbacks is given in [4].

 1. Philippe Thévenaz, Thierry Blu, and Michael Unser, "Interpolation Revisited," IEEE Transactions on Medical Imaging, vol. 19, no. 7, pp. 739-758, July 2000.